 - Welding Engineering Technician

-With an overall commitment of $837,200 from The Foundation and an additional $252,000 from DC, recipients of the Weston Family Scholarship in the Skilled Trades will receive up to $5,000 per year, for up to two years.
-The award includes $1,500 for tuition and $3,500 for other expenses such as travel, food, books, tools and supplies.
+With an overall commitment of $837,200 from The Weston Family and an additional $252,000 from DC, recipients of the Weston Family Scholarship in the Skilled Trades will receive up to $5,000 per year, for up to two years.

 Application Process for the Weston Family Scholarship